 All common workflows such as Feature Branch, Gitflow or Forking workflows are supported by Bitbucket.

 Automatic Continuous Integration & Continuous Delivery Processes

 Bitbucket pipelines automate their code from test to production.
 The results of the individual steps are indicated by simple icons.
-These indicate whether the integrity of the code is given.
+These indicate whether the integrity of the code is given or not.

 Authorisation and Code Search

 With a semantic search you can save time.
-The first definitions listed are those that are useful when looking through the results, this is done by Bitbuckets 'code aware search' which ranks definitions first over usages or variables names.
+The first definitions listed are those which are useful when looking through the results, this is done by Bitbucket 'code aware search' which ranks definitions first over usages or variables names.

 Branch permissions allow teams maximum access control.
 This ensures a secure workflow, as only authorised users can make changes to the code.
 Restrict access to specific users and control their actions with branch permissions and check the quality code.
 Use IP whitelisting, enforce merge checks and two-factor authentication (2FA) or use Universal 2nd Factor (U2F) to protect your code with a second security check besides your password.
 SOC 2 Type II certification guarantees that your code is secure and that you have access to it at all times.